yarnpkg/berry/packages/gatsby/content/advanced/migration.md

 So how to replace them?
 There are different ways:

-- If you need to patch a package, just fork it or reference it through `file:` (it's perfectly fine even for transitive dependencies to use this protocols).
-The `portal:` and `patch:` protocol are also options, although they'll only work for Yarn consumers.
+- If you need to patch a package, just fork it or reference it through `file:` (it's perfectly fine even for transitive dependencies to use this protocol).
+The `portal:` and `patch:` protocols are also options, although they'll only work for Yarn consumers.

 - If you need to ship a package to your customers as a standalone (no dependencies), bundle it yourself using Webpack, Rollup, or similar tools.